moja-global/GCBM.Chile.Data_Preprocessing/README.md

-# Data processing for the GCBM implementation in Chile
+# Data preprocessing for the GCBM implementation in Chile
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)

 ## About